logaretm/generator-webpack-vue/README.md

 # generator-logaretm-webpack
-This is a simple yeoman-generator package to build a Webpack dev environment.
+This is a simple yeoman generator to build a Webpack dev environment.

+#### Install

+You need yeoman to make this generator work.

+`npm install -g yo`

+Then install the generator

+`npm install -g generator-logaretm-webpack`

-### Setup
+#### Setup
 My setup is using VueJS and Webpack along with Babel.js and Stylus for frontend things.

 I use Laravel as a backend framework, so some configurations may be opinionated towards it, like the resources paths.